sakachin2/XE/gxeinstallREADMEe.txt

         ===> install gcc
              on debian8.10: apt-get install build-essential
     (2) crt1.o no such file   (Debian 4.0)
-        (suffix of development package differ for each disto)
+        (suffix of development package differ for each distro)
         ===> install libglib2.0-dev
         ===> install libc6-dev (ubuntu8)
     (3) "term.h" not found